succe3d/iot-honeypot/README.md

 ## Why ZeroTrace?

-Today's IoT forensics captures network logs but rarely kernel-level activity.
+Today's IoT forensics captures network logs but rarely kernel level activity.
 When an attacker pivots between containers, drops a binary in `/tmp`, or injects code into a running process, traditional tools miss it entirely.

 ZeroTrace solves this by placing four [Cilium Tetragon](https://github.com/cilium/tetragon) eBPF kprobes at the kernel level inside an IoT honeypot that emulates a **Hikvision DS-2CD2183G2 IP camera**.
 Every kernel event is tagged with a UUID per attacker, then sealed into a tamper-evident evidence chain (SHA-256, [OpenTimestamps](https://opentimestamps.org/) Bitcoin anchor, MinIO WORM).
 <p align="center">